'I found my call in life at that airport'

 - How a poorly puppy inspired a pet food success story

 Back in Brazil Wise Up struggled under Grupo Abril's ownership.
-So much so in fact that in 2015 it offered to sell the company back to him for $107m, less than half of what Flavio had sold it for.
+So much so in fact that in 2015 it offered to sell the company back to him for $107m, less than a quarter of what Flavio had sold it for.
 He accepted.

 Under his renewed ownership the business has expanded again, and there are now 440 Wise Up branches across Brazil, Argentina, Colombia and Mexico, run by parent group Wiser Education.
 Mr Augusto say he wants to increase this to 1,000 by 2020, so he has no current plans to leave the business again.